 Annually, residential customers will pay a total of $41 million under the bill, and commercial and industrial consumers will pay $54.8 million, according to a state analysis.
 The developer of the project will recover about $1.73 billion from customers over the life of the project.

-Senate President Thomas V. Mike Miller Jr. (D-Calvert, Prince George’s), who changed committee assignments to ensure that the bill would make it to the Senate floor, is predicting a win for the bill but said it would be a struggle.
+Senate President Thomas V. Mike Miller Jr. (D-Dist.
+27) of Chesapeake Beach, who changed committee assignments to ensure that the bill would make it to the Senate floor, is predicting a win for the bill, but said it would be a struggle.

 “It’ll pass the committee, and it’ll pass the Senate,” Miller said.
 “There will be a lot of debate, and there’ll be amendments, but I’m confident it’ll pass.”